verrazzano/verrazzano/install-olcne.md

 `kubectl get ingress -A`

-Prefix `https://` to the host name returned to get the URL.
+To get the URL, prefix `https://` to the host name returned.
 For example, `https://rancher.myenv.mydomain.com`

-Following is an example of the ingresses:
+The following is an example of the ingresses:
 ```
 NAMESPACE           NAME                               HOSTS                                          ADDRESS          PORTS     AGE
 cattle-system       rancher                            rancher.myenv.mydomain.com                     128.234.33.198   80, 443   93m